FrancisVila/MFT_convert/content/en/docs/TransferCFT/admin_intro/admin_monitoring_intro/housekeeping_catalog.md

 > **Note**
 >
-> The amount of time is entered in days (x or xD), in hours (xH) or in minutes (xM).
+> Note: The amount of time is entered in days (x or xD), in hours (xH) or in minutes (xM).
 If set to -1, the CFTCAT value is used.

 To schedule a periodic purge every 30 minutes: